 Hi guyz!
 A times I take a break as if I’m never going to write again, but that’s never the case.
-So now, I’ve compiled a list of the top 10 cheapest universities in the world for international students, and I know you’d be interested in learning more about them.
+So now, I’ve compiled a list of the top 10 cheap universities for international students in Worldwidethe whole world, and I know you’d be interested in learning more about them.

 This is about you, as an international student, figuring out how to save money while still getting the most out of your study abroad experience.
 This list of universities accept international students who have excelled academically.
 What could be better than attending a low-cost university abroad?
 Please bear with me as I open the gift.

-Review of 10 Cheapest Universities for International Students Worldwide with Tuition Fees
+Review of 10 Cheap Universities for International Students Worldwide with Tuition Fees

 10. Duke University